andkov/about/2016/feb/2016-02-08-progress-report.md

-##  TODO
+##  Looking back
-from the previous week of Feb-01 to Feb-05
+Evaluating the assigned tasks from the previous week of Feb-01 to Feb-05

  1) new branch of Portland repo, cleaned for stencil ( project: [ialsa-2015-portland](https://github.com/IALSA/IALSA-2015-Portland))
 	- not done. reformulated. instead of cleaning the entire stencil, our discussion on [2016-02-04](https://github.com/IALSA/ialsa-2015-portland-stencil/issues/15) suggested I focus on the `./reports` folder